LordManta/SugarCubesJS/README.md

   }
 ```

-It is a common practice to trigger the reactions of the execution machine according to a «real time» clock to preserve standard jascript's behavior :
+It is a common practice to trigger the reactions of the execution machine according to a «real time» clock to preserve standard javascript's behavior :
 ```javascript
 window.setInterval(
         function(){